-Synthesis Gallery is returning to Berlin Art Week in 2019 opening their season with A New Jerusalem by Michael Takeo Magruder on September 11th.
+The gallery returns to Berlin Art Week in 2019, opening its season with A New Jerusalem by Michael Takeo Magruder on September 11.
 The Book of Revelation describes a path from destruction to redemption and unveiling in the form of a new holy city called New Jerusalem rising from the ashes of the old world.
 A New Jerusalem is an immersive VR installation that aims to represent the hopeful message of the Book’s narrative.

 The viewers can step into the shoes of the storyteller, John the Seer, and experience this magnificent megalopolis.
-The foundation of the city’s design and architecture is based entirely on the descriptions from the Book while some details have been filled in using Google Maps data of Jerusalem today.
-The resulting imagined city is not completely alien but an amalgamation of real-life and fantasy urging the visitors to ponder about devastation and rebirth.
+The foundation of the city’s design and architecture is based entirely on the descriptions from the Book.
+At the same time, some details have been filled in using Google Maps data of Jerusalem today.
+The resulting imagined city is not completely alien but an amalgamation of real-life and fantasy, urging the visitors to ponder about devastation and rebirth.